-The Deer Park at Tatton was created by Royal Charter in 1290.
-Eight centuries later, the deer still provide a magnificent sight for visitors as they roam freely in over 1,000 acres of beautiful parkland.
-The deer herd are managed by the Ranger team who are justifiably proud of the superb quality of both the Red and Fallow deer which total 400 breeding head.
+The Deer Park was created by Royal Charter in 1290.
+Eight centuries later, the Red and Fallow deer still provide a magnificent sight for visitors as they roam freely in over 1,000 acres of beautiful parkland.

-When the park is busy, the stags and bucks can often be encountered in small bachelor groups, but many of the female deer move into their private sanctuary which is a very important factor for the herd's wellbeing.
-This is also the area where the majority of young are born in June although just occasionally newborns can be found within the public parkland.
-If you do see any young whilst visiting the park, please leave them alone as their mother will not be far away.
+When the park is busy, the stags and bucks can often be encountered in small bachelor groups whilst many of the female deer like to stay in their own private sanctuary, where their young are born in June.
+Occasionally newborn calves and fawns can be found within the public parkland but please remember to leave them alone as their mother will not be far away.

-The will of the last Lord Egerton of Tatton requested that two rare breeds of sheep continue to be grazed on the Tatton estate and today these unusual sheep flocks can be found in the various paddocks around the Mansion.
+The last Lord Egerton of Tatton requested that two rare breeds of sheep continue to be grazed on the Tatton estate and today these unusual sheep flocks can be found in the various paddocks around the Mansion.

 The black sheep are a rare breed Hebridean and are one of the oldest existing flocks on record, dating from 1887.
 The small brown ‘goat-like’ sheep are Soay, a small and primitive breed thought to have been farmed in the bronze age.

 To have a look at the sheep head over to the ice pond field opposite the Mansion which is one of their favourite grazing areas.

 Parkland walks with the Rangers

 Why not join one of our experienced Rangers on a guided walk to find out more about the wildlife in the Parkland?